tylerfreckmann/scoring-container-training/README.md

 $ chmod +x Anaconda3-2018.12-Linux-x86_64.sh
 $ ./Anaconda3-2018.12-Linux-x86_64.sh
 ```
-When it asks you where you want to install Anaconda, put `/workshop/anaconda3`.
+When it asks you where you want to install Anaconda3, put `/workshop/anaconda3`.
 It will be the prompt after accepting the license like below:
 ```sh
 Anaconda3 will now be installed into this location:
 /r/ge.unx.sas.com/vol/vol610/u61/tyfrec/anaconda3